 This creates an empty dictionary with default initial capacity.
 The bucket array starts small and resizes as you add entries.

 The constructor allocates enough buckets up front to hold about that many entries without resizing.
-This matters when you're filling a dictionary in a loop with a known size, because each resize copies every entry into a larger bucket array, and copying ten thousand entries one resize after another is wasted work.
+This matters when filling a dictionary in a loop with a known size, because each resize copies every entry into a larger bucket array, and copying ten thousand entries one resize after another is wasted work.

 A dictionary can be built from any IEnumerable<KeyValuePair<TKey, TValue>>.
-That's how you copy one dictionary into another, or convert a sequence into a dictionary using LINQ's ToDictionary:
+That's how to copy one dictionary into another, or convert a sequence into a dictionary using LINQ's ToDictionary:

 ToDictionary(p => p.Id) walks the list, picks the Id of each product as the key, and uses the whole product as the value.
-That's the idiomatic way to turn a list you loaded from a database or a file into a fast lookup table.
+That's the idiomatic way to turn a list loaded from a database or a file into a fast lookup table.

 There's also a newer syntax, the dictionary initializer, that uses indexer notation: